 - The Michigan Center for Public Health Preparedness (MI-CPHP), housed within the U-M School of Public Health, has collated a number of training modules and publications that may be of interest to those wanting to learn more about how to get prepared for public health emergencies, such as bioterrorism, epidemics or pandemics.

-- If you find yourself in an emergency situation on campus, or witnessing a crime in progress, you should dial 911 – this will connect you directly with the Department of Public Safety (DPS), the campus police.
+- If you find yourself in an emergency situation on campus, or witnessing a crime in progress, you should dial 911 – this will connect you directly with the Department of Public Safety and Security (DPSS), the campus police.